arzwa/MultilocusIsland/docs/draft-hapdip2.md

 of dominance.
 It should be emphasized, however, that all our results assume a mainland-island model of migration.
-The effects of dominance may turn out more subtle in models of population subdivision with multiple demes and more symmetric patterns of migration, in which case assumptions on environmental dependence of dominance may become important [e.g.  @burger2013].
+The effects of dominance may turn out to be more subtle in models of population subdivision with multiple demes and more symmetric patterns of migration, in which case assumptions on environmental dependence of dominance may become important [e.g.  @burger2013].